-3. Discussion
+Discussion

 User interactions affect survival times in the real world.
 This will of course change the models produced by this experiment.
-The modeling of complete interactive systems was outside the scope of the experiment, but user actions can be modeled (Kumar, Pillai & Kumar, 2007) with more advanced techniques (such as clustering algorithms).
-The results of the experiments presented demonstrate that the focus on zeroday or black swan events is misplaced.
+The modeling of complete interactive systems was outside the scope of the experiment, but user actions can be modeled [22] with more advanced techniques (such as clustering algorithms).
+The results of the experiments presented demonstrate that the focus on zero-day or black swan events is misplaced.
 These can cause damage, but they are no more likely to damage a system than an attack using a well-known vulnerability that has not been patched.
-As Anderson (2001) notes, this is hard.
-The economic costs (Arora, Nandkumar & Telang, 2006) of maintaining a system with all the required patches for all applications are frequently greater than the cost of purchasing and installing the software.
+As Anderson [1] notes, this is hard.
+The economic costs [2] of maintaining a system with all the required patches for all applications are frequently greater than the cost of purchasing and installing the software.

 The problems with focusing on zero-day attacks are two-fold.
-First, the number of attacks that occur from true (Bednarski, Greg & Branson, 2004) zero-day events are fairly low.
-These incidents also cause the same damage as an incident that has resulted from a known vulnerability; a system compromise is a system compromise.
-A compromise will result in the same level of loss whether it was from an unmitigated known vulnerability or a true zero day attack.
+First, the number of attacks that occur from true [6] zero-day events are minimal.
+These incidents also cause the same damage as an incident that has resulted from a known vulnerability.
+This is, a system compromise is a system compromise.
+The impact of this being a result of a previously unknown attack is minimal in comparison to the result of the compromise itself.

 Next, and more importantly, the total number of negatives is too large.
 There are simply too many black swans.
 For every attack that can succeed, there are a near infinite number of possible attack vectors, most of which never occur and will never occur.
-One such example is the oft-recurring argument as to the possibility of an attack against a fax server running on an analogue line5.
+One such example is the oft-recurring argument as to the possibility of an attack against a fax server running on an analogue line2.
 Much effort that could have been better applied to securing known issues has been applied to such Bunyips.
-Even where zero day events occur as a platypus (that is a completely unexpected event that few would have believed possible), the impact is rarely greater (Arora, Nandkumar & Telang, 2006 as well as others) than a compromise from an issue that was exposed but known.
+Even where zero day events occur as a platypus (that is a completely unexpected event that few would have believed possible), the impact is rarely greater [3,4,6,7] than a compromise from an issue that was exposed but known.